 I'd love to work on this with you.
 Thanks for thinking of me.
 I'd like to get a better understanding of this meeting, so we share the most important results and keep the investors engaged.

 See what you just did there?
 You've now framed your purpose around the most effective content, AND you're not in it alone (thanks to "we" and "with you").
 Now, keep going along this line of questioning.
-Evoke Persuasion Design techniques and ask your colleague to study the 4 vital dimensions with you.
+Evoke Campfire Method techniques and ask your colleague to study the 4 vital dimensions with you.

 What do we know about the audience?